Canadensis is a magical botanic place where visitors can enrich their lives with unique learning experiences that excite and stimulate the senses.

 Volunteer activities, beyond various local gardening societies, include the Peer Support Program at the Western Ottawa Community Resource Centre, the Ottawa Blues Society, Bluesfest and Kanata Canada Day.

-After many years working in Amateur Sport she now works at Integral Coaching Canada and takes great pride in the difference graduates of their Integral Coaching® Certification Program are making, reducing suffering in the world.
+After many years working in Amateur Sport she worked at Integral Coaching Canada for a decade, and still takes great pride in the difference graduates of their Integral Coaching® Certification Program are making, reducing suffering in the world.
 Diana is now (Jan.
 2023) moving on to working with seniors as an activity assistant and is looking forward to being more active and helping to bring a little joy into their daily lives.

 Kathleen joined the Canadensis Board in June 2022.
 She is pleased to have the opportunity to share the knowledge and experience gained from over 35 years of studying and working in the environmental and natural science fields.

 She holds a degree from the University of Toronto in biology with graduate studies in environmental science and has worked in the public sector for the province of Ontario and for the Government of Canada.

 Since retirement, she has been busy with travelling, volunteer work, cycling and a number of outdoor activities, as well as enjoying time in her garden.
 Kathleen is a current board member of the Gloucester Horticultural Society, member of the Ottawa Horticultural Society and an active participant in local garden clubs and activities.
 She continues to be very interested in supporting initiatives to increase biodiversity, including growing more native plants in our gardens.

 Anne has been gardening since she was six, when her English Mum started to teach her all the gardening tricks she knew.